JasonGross/coq-tools/README.md

 If you want me to add this feature, email me or create an issue on github with a link to a non-flat repo, and a file in that repo with a bug, and I will work to make my script work with that file.

+Note that this program fails in mysterious ways when run using Windows Python 2.7 under cygwin; it seems that buffering and stdin and stderr and Popen are screwed up.